CST BLOG: Lab Expectations

 When working with mouse cells, SDHA (D6J9M) XP® Rabbit mAb #11998 will perform slightly better than AIF antibodies in methanol permeabilized sample.

-Nuclear Envelope Markers
+Nuclear Envelope Marker: Lamin A/C

 For nuclear envelope markers, there was a clear winner.
 Lamin A/C (4C11) Mouse mAb #4777 worked in all species and most protocols and gave a clear, bright signal which was slightly diminished with methanol fixation.

-Tips Before You Begin
+Tips Before You Begin Your Immunofluorescence Experiment

 As always, the most important factor for experimental success is that samples are treated with care.
 Consider the health and confluence of your cells before fixation as these factors will impact your experiment.
-Make certain that your sample is sufficiently fixed and avoid allowing the sample to dry out as this can negatively affect an immunofluorescence experiment.
+Make certain that your sample is sufficiently fixed and avoid allowing the sample to dry out, as this can negatively affect an immunofluorescence experiment.

-21-EMG-75937 Table21-EMG-75937 Figure 2021-EMG-75937 Figure 2121-EMG-75937 Figure 22
+21-EMG-75937 Figure 2021-EMG-75937 Figure 2121-EMG-75937 Figure 22

 21-EMG-75937 Figure 2321-EMG-75937 Figure 24